HNLMS K XIII

-K XIII was a K XI class patrol submarines of the Royal Netherlands Navy.
+K XIII was a K XI class patrol submarine of the Royal Netherlands Navy.
 The ship was built by Fijenoord shipyard in Rotterdam.

 Service history

 The submarine was ordered on 3 September 1921 and laid down in Rotterdam at the shipyard of Fijenoord on 15 October 1923.
 The launch took place on 23 December 1924.

 On 29 March 1926 the boat was commissioned in the Dutch navy.